microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaCustomSecurityAttributeDefinition.md

 ### -Description

-Description of the custom security attribute.
-Can be up to 128 characters long and include Unicode characters.
-Can be changed later.
+Description of the custom security attribute, up to 128 characters long and including Unicode characters.
+This description can be changed later.

 ```yaml
 Type: System.String